nusenu/ansible-relayor/README.md

 * `tor_prometheus_confd_folder` folderpath
     - only relevant if you want to use prometheus
-    - this existing folder on `tor_prometheus_host` must contain all prometheus configuration snippets (tor and non-tor)
+    - this folder most exist on `tor_prometheus_host`
+    - relayor places prometheus scrape_configs in this folder
+    - the prometheus global config section should be in this folder named 1_prometheus.yml
     - we assemble all files in that folder in string sorting order into a single prometheus.yml output file since prometheus does not support conf.d style folders out of the box
     - default: `/etc/prometheus/conf.d`